by Daniel Weiskopf

-You have to first trust your body is fully capable and has all the same muscles that other bodies do.
-You have to trust that I am experienced and knowledgeable of just about every vocal affliction out there, having developed hundreds of different voices as well as my own.
+You have to first trust that your body is fully capable and has all the same muscles that other bodies do.
+You have to trust that I am experienced and knowledgeable of just about every vocal struggle out there, having developed hundreds of different voices as well as my own.
 You have to trust the technique being taught through me which is the most sought after and scientifically validated technique available for every type of singer and voice.

 Another reason you can trust me and the technique is because I can demonstrate with my own voice 4+ octaves of range in full voice, a seamless transition, clear/strong/smooth tone–all of which I developed from balanced bridging technique and training.
 Prior to this training, all I had was 1 and 1/2 octaves and a falsetto which I cracked and flipped between.
-I also had an overly forced tone from “pushing” (unbalanced diaphragmatic pressure, which classical voice teachers mistakenly teach).
+I also had an overly forced tone from “pushing” (unbalanced diaphragmatic pressure, which classical voice teachers excessively encourage).

 If you merely come to your lesson weekly or monthly, you will definitely notice a change in your voice.
-Think of me as a voice chiropractor; after every exercise, an adjustment has been made.
-As with a chiropractor, every adjustment improves your body’s alignment and health, but if you go back to the bad habits and lifestyle that got your body out of whack you will need to go see your chiropractor more often.
+Think of me as a vocal chiropractor; after every exercise, an adjustment has been made.
+As with a chiropractor, every adjustment improves your body’s alignment and health, but if you go back to the bad habits and lifestyle that got your body out of whack you will need to go see your chiropractor more frequently.
 You have to practice better posture to improve upon what he/she does to you.
 Likewise, you have to practice with your recordings from our voice lesson together.
 The more you methodically run your exercises and apply what you learn to your songs, the more rapid your success and eventual mastery will be.
-If you don’t practice methodically, your voice will still improve from this training, but you will require many, many more training sessions than if you did your homework.
+If you don’t practice methodically, your voice will improve from this training, but you will require many, many more training sessions than if you did your homework.